llli0v0/algorithms/README.md

 # The answer key leetcode :wink:

+I'm in the middle of optimization done before. :sunglasses:

-I tried my best to solve every problem.
+I will try my best to solve every problem.

 Sometimes I use graphics and words to express my ideas.